Brian Baumgaertel, B.A., R.S.

 Sara Wigginton, Ph.D.

 Sara Wigginton joined MASSTC in 2021 as an Environmental Project Assistant.
-Sara eared her Ph.D. in the Laboratory of Soil Ecology and Microbiology (LSEM) at the University of Rhode Island in May 2020.
+Sara earned her Ph.D. in the Laboratory of Soil Ecology and Microbiology (LSEM) at the University of Rhode Island in May 2020.
 During her doctoral program, Dr. Wigginton investigated advanced nitrogen removing onsite wastewater treatment systems and served as a training staff member at the New England Onsite Wastewater Training Program.
 She earned a Biological and Environmental Sciences Master’s degree in 2015 at the University of Rhode Island and a Bachelor’s degree in Biology from Western Kentucky University in 2013.
 Sara has been involved in environmental research and monitoring for the past ten years and has been researching onsite wastewater treatment systems since 2017.
 She is an expert on nutrient movement through landscapes and nitrogen removing onsite wastewater treatment systems.

 Tracy Long, A.S.